 What to Expect When You File for a Consumer Proposal

-When you file a consumer proposal you’ll work closely with a Licensed Insolvency Trustee who will deal with your creditors, file your paperwork, and help you every step of the way.
+When you file a consumer proposal you’ll work closely with a debt specialist who will deal with your creditors, file your paperwork, and help you every step of the way.
 Entering a legal proceeding without any idea of what might happen is a scary thing, especially when your money is involved.
 Here are a few things you can expect once you’ve filed a consumer proposal.

 - The majority of people see their wage garnishment stop immediately